 Muharram is the first month of the Muslim lunar calendar.
 For Shi’i Muslims, it begins with a time of mourning to commemorate the death of Husayn, grandson of the Prophet, and his infant son on the battlefield at Karbala in Iraq in the year 680 CE.
-This event has assumed great significance for the Shi’i community in times of persecution and oppression, as Husayn’s martyrdom provides an example of selfless sacrifice in the cause of God’s justice in the face of human injustice.
+This event has assumed great significance for the Shi’i community in times of persecution and oppression, as Husayn’s martyrdom provides an example of selfless sacrifice in the cause of God’s justice in the face of human oppression.

 Distinctive to this period is the taziya, the recitation of the story of the death of Husayn and a ritualized lament for his martyrdom.
-The hundreds of people gathered in masajid in Dearborn wear black for these services.
-Adults, teenagers, even infants may have black cloth strips tied about their heads, with the lament “Oh Husayn!
+The hundreds of people gathered in mosques in Dearborn wear black for these services.
+Adults, teenagers, and even infants may have black cloth strips tied about their heads, with the lament “Oh Husayn!
 Oh Karbala!” written on them.
-In some masajid, the taziya may be enacted as a “passion play” of the martyrdom.
+In some mosques, the taziya may be enacted as a “passion play” of the martyrdom.
 Whether the taziya is enacted or recited, the community participates with a refrain of lamentation, each person striking his or her chest with a fist as a symbolic gesture of mourning.